New conjecture on exact Dirac zero-modes of lattice fermions: Abstract

 \section{Abstract}

-We propose a new conjecture on the relation between the species doubling of lattice fermions and the topology of manifold on which the fermion action is defined.
-Our conjecture claims that the maximal number of fermion species on a finite-volume and finite-spacing lattice defined by discretizing a $D$-dimensional manifold is equal to the summation of the Betti numbers of the manifold.
-We start with reconsidering species doubling of naive fermions on the lattices whose topologies are torus ($T^{D}$), hyperball ($B^D$) and their direct-product space ($T^{D} \times B^{d}$).
-We find that the maximal number of species is in exact agreement with the sum of Betti numbers $\displaystyle \sum^{D}_{r=0} \beta_{r}$ for these manifolds.
-Indeed, the $4D$ lattice fermion on torus has up to $16$ species while the sum of Betti numbers of $T^4$ is $16$.
+We propose a new conjecture on the relation between the exact Dirac zero-modes of free and massless lattice fermions and the topology of manifold on which the fermion action is defined.
+Our conjecture claims that the maximal number of exact Dirac zero-modes of fermions on finite-volume and finite-spacing lattices defined by discretizing torus, hyperball, their direct-product space, and hypersphere is equal to the summation of the Betti numbers of their manifolds if several specific conditions on lattcie formulations are satisfied.
+We start with reconsidering exact Dirac zero-modes of naive fermions on the lattices whose topologies are torus, hyperball and their direct-product space ($T^{D} \times B^{d}$).
+We find that the maximal number of exact zero-modes of free Dirac fermions is in exact agreement with the sum of Betti numbers $\displaystyle \sum^{D}_{r=0} \beta_{r}$ for these manifolds.
+Indeed, the $4D$ lattice fermion on torus has up to $16$ zero-modes while the sum of Betti numbers of $T^4$ is $16$.
 This coincidence holds also for the $D$-dimensional hyperball and their direct-product space $T^{D} \times B^{d}$.
-We study several examples of lattice fermions defined on discretized hypersphere ($S^{D}$), and find that it has up to $2$ species, which is the same number as the sum of Betti numbers of $S^{D}$.
-From these facts, we conjecture the equivalence of the maximal number of fermion species and the summation of Betti numbers.
+We study several examples of lattice fermions defined on a certain discretized hypersphere ($S^{D}$), and find that it has up to $2$ exact zero-modes, which is the same number as the sum of Betti numbers of $S^{D}$.
+From these facts, we conjecture the equivalence of the maximal number of exact Dirac zero-modes and the summation of Betti numbers under the specific conditions.
 We discuss a program for proof of the conjecture in terms of Hodge theory and spectral graph theory.